Observability Pipelines

 A graphic showing data being aggregated from a variety of sources, processed and enriched by the observability pipelines worker in your own environment, and then being routed to the security, analytics, and storage destinations of your choice

-Datadog Observability Pipelines allows you to collect, process, and route logs within your own infrastructure.
+Datadog Observability Pipelines allows you to collect and process logs and metrics (PREVIEW indicates an early access version of a major product or feature that you can opt into before its official release.Glossary) within your own infrastructure, and then route the data to different destinations.
 It gives you control over your observability data before it leaves your environment.

-With out-of-the-box templates, you can build pipelines that redact sensitive data, enrich logs, filter out noisy logs, and route events to destinations like Datadog, SIEM tools, or cloud storage.
+With out-of-the-box templates, you can build pipelines that redact sensitive data, enrich data, filter out noisy events, and route data to destinations like Datadog, SIEM tools, or cloud storage.

 Key components